MoTrPAC/motrpac-backend-utils/README.md

 │   │   ├── *_pb2.py
 │   │   └── *_pb2.pyi
 │   ├── zipper
+│   │   ├── cache.py # functions for caching requests/other info used by the zipper
 │   │   ├── utils.py # utility functions used by the zipper
 │   │   └── zipper.py # the zipper class
 │   ├── messages.py # contains functions for messaging in the backend
+│   ├── requester.py # contains Requester class
 │   ├── setup.py # contains functions for setting up the backend (tracing and logging) │   └── utils.py # utility functions used by the backend
 ├── proto